Call and get expert advice from Dominic Graham, specialist medical negligence solicitor. Find out if you can claim compensation.

-Other risk factors linked to Erb’s palsy include:
+Other risk factors linked to Erb’s Palsy include:

-The severity of your child’s Erb’s palsy will be one factor in calculating the potential amount of compensation
+The severity of your child’s Erb’s Palsy will be one factor in calculating the potential amount of compensation

-The extent to which a child recovers from Erb’s palsy depends on just how badly damaged their nerves are.
-Nerves that have incurred serious damage but remain connected can recover over time, assisted by treatment or surgery.
-That being said, scar tissue can develop at the site of injury, which in turn can further impede the delivery of electrical signals between the muscle and the brain and impair muscle movement.
+The extent to which a child recovers from Erb’s Palsy depends on just how badly damaged their nerves are.
+Nerves that have suffered serious damage, but remain connected, can recover over time – assisted by Erb’s Palsy treatment or surgery.
+That being said, scar tissue can develop at the site of injury, which could further impede the delivery of electrical signals between the muscle and the brain, and therefore impair muscle movement.

-If reduced movement capacity and range is observed, you should subsequently be briefed by medical staff on how to handle your baby, and given literature on various arm exercises aimed at strengthening their arm – it is highly important you do not initiate exercises until instructed by a physiotherapist.
+If reduced movement capacity and range is observed, you should subsequently be briefed by medical staff on how to handle your baby, as well as provided literature on various arm exercises aimed at strengthening their arm.
+It is vital that you do not initiate exercises until instructed sufficiently by a physiotherapist.

-Roughly one in ten sufferers of Erb’s palsy stand to benefit from interventional surgery to aid the affected nerves’ recovery.
-Even where this surgery can be considered a success however, some weakness is likely to remain in the affected arm.
+Roughly one in ten sufferers of Erb’s Palsy stand to benefit from interventional surgery to aid the affected nerves’ recovery.
+Even when surgery is considered to be a success, some weakness is likely to remain in the affected arm.

-In cases where a full recovery is eventually made, a claim for Erb’s palsy compensation may still be possible where medical negligence has occurred.
-This can provide compensation for pain and suffering endured by the child, as well as potentially any lost earnings suffered by parents that have had to provide care or attend appointments.
+In cases where a full recovery is eventually made, a claim for Erb’s Palsy compensation may still be possible where medical negligence has occurred.
+This can provide compensation for pain and suffering endured by the child, as well as potentially any lost earnings suffered by parents that have had to provide care or attend hospital appointments.

 Babies who do make a full recovery will subsequently be discharged by their medical professionals.
-Those who do not may be assigned an Occupational Therapist and remain under the supervision of a physiotherapist.
+Those who do not may be assigned an occupational therapist and remain under the supervision of a physiotherapist.

 As your child grows into adulthood, they may face additional psychological and financial difficulties as a result of their condition.
-An experienced medical negligence solicitor will be aware of these associated conditions and will include consideration of these future factors within your Erb’s palsy claim.
-This ensures you and your child receive the maximum amount of compensation to assist you in future life.
+An experienced medical negligence solicitor will be aware of these associated conditions and will include consideration of these future factors within your Erb’s Palsy compensation claim.

 Blackwater Law can help secure the financial compensation and support you and your child need, for now and in the future

-A paediatrician or midwife will usually assess your child after birth.
+A paediatrician or midwife will usually assess your child post birth.
 Where abnormalities in arm function are observed, X-rays will likely be conducted and your child may subsequently be referred for a physiotherapy assessment – this should occur within 10 working days of referral.

-There are a number of signs you can look for to determine if your child is suffering from Erb’s palsy:
+There are a number of signs you can look for to determine if your child is suffering from Erb’s Palsy:

 Blackwater Law successfully represented the family of baby Blake in making a midwife negligence claim after the community midwife failed to notice a severe medical abnormality.